Symmetry indicators and anomalous surface states of topological crystalline insulators: Surface states

-Having reduced our problem to the study of globally stable configurations of surface domain walls, the next simplification is achieved by observing that a surface domain wall in class AII can be generically constructed by first stacking together two strong TIs, and then adding a mass term which changes sign at the domain wall.
+Having reduced our problem to the study of globally stable configurations of surface domain walls, the next simplification is achieved by observing that a surface domain wall in class AII can be generically constructed by first stacking together two strong TIs \footnote{We note that, throughout this work, ``stacking'' refers to direct summation of Hilbert spaces rather than real space stacking.}, and then adding a mass term which changes sign at the domain wall.
 This is also consistent with the analysis of Sec.~\ref{Sec:Indicators} and Refs.~\onlinecite{Fang17,Song17}, and it means that the surface theory of any sTCI can be constructed by stacking strong TIs and studying the symmetry transformation properties of the possible mass terms.
 Our basic building block in the following sections will be the doubled strong TI (DSTI), which is constructed by stacking two strong TIs.
 In particular, we note that every even entry in the strong factor $X_{\rm BS}^{\rm (s)}$ of any space group can be viewed as the stack of two strong TIs (e.g., by rewriting $4 = 1+3$).
 If the order of $X_{\rm BS}^{\rm (s)}$ is even (say $X_{\rm BS}^{\rm (s)} = \mathbb Z_4$), then the DSTIs correspond precisely to the even subgroup of $X_{\rm BS}^{\rm (s)}$ (Table \ref{tab:XBS}); however, if the order is odd, then this identification does not hold, and any given entry could correspond to either a strong or a doubled strong TI.
 We will elaborate further on such identification ambiguity in Sec.\ \ref{Sec:BulkSurface}.